What is an Average Export Obligation under EPCG?

 EPCG

 EPCG stands for Exports Promotion Capital Goods.
 It is a term most commonly used in the import and export business.
 EPCG Scheme lets you import capital goods with zero customs duties.
 The EPCG scheme aims to ensure high-quality goods and services can be imported into the country.
+While Average Export Obligation is a business term, personal finance tips still recommend understanding international trade if you invest in export-heavy companies.
 The EPCG Scheme has another purpose: to increase manufacturing in India and to export to other countries.

 The following capital goods may be imported under the EPCG program: